Robust Computation Tree Logic: Robust Computation Tree Logic

 According to our motivating example $\Box p$, the desired semantics should have one truth value corresponding to true and four truth values corresponding to the different shades of false.
-It is instructive to think of truth values as elements of $\mathbb{B}^4$.
-To ease notation, we denote such values by $b = b_1b_2b_3b_4$ or $b=(b_1,b_2,b_3,b_4)$ with $b_i\in \mathbb{B}$.
-We denote the set of truth values as $\mathbb{B}_4$, which consists of the five truth values $\{0000,0001,0011,0111,1111\}$.
-The value $1111$ corresponds to true, and the others correspond to different shades of false.
+For notational convenience, we denote these truth values by $b=(b_1,b_2,b_3,b_4)$ with $b_i\in \mathbb{B}$.
+Intuitively, for the formula~$\Box p$, $b_1$ captures whether $p$ holds at every step, $b_2$ captures whether $p$ fails to hold at most finitely many steps, $b_3$ captures whether $p$ holds at infinitely many steps, and $b_4$ captures whether $p$ holds at least once.
+Note that these cases are monotonic, i.e., $b_i = 1$ implies $b_{i+1} = 1$.
+Hence, we obtain the set~$\mathbb{B}_4 = \{0000,0001,0011,0111,1111\}$ of truth values.
+The value $1111$ corresponds to true, and the others correspond to different shades of false as explained above.
 The truth values are ordered naturally as $0000< 0001< 0011< 0111< 1111$.

+It remains to explain how the semantics of Boolean connectives are defined for these truth values.
+The notion of a triangular-norm summarizes all the desirable properties of a many-valued conjunction (see P. H\'ajek~\cite{multi-valued-conjuction} for details), and it is natural to model conjunction and disjunction in $\mathbb{B}_4$ by min and max, respectively.
+Moreover, as in intuitionistic logic, we define the implication, denoted by $a\rightarrow b$ on the level of truth values, such that $c\leq a \rightarrow b$ if and only if $c \wedge a \leq b$ for every $c\in \mathbb{B}_4$.
+This leads to

+However, the negation, denoted by $\overline{a}$ on the level of truth values, defined by $a\rightarrow 0000$ as in intuitionistic logic, is not compatible with our interpretation that all elements in $\mathbb{B}_4\setminus \{1111\}$ represent different shades of false and, thus, their negation should be $1111$.
+To make this point clear, we present in Table~\ref{Neg} the intuitionistic negation in $\mathbb{B}_4$ and the desired negation compatible with the interpretation of the truth values in $\mathbb{B}_4$.

+What is then the algebraic structure on $\mathbb{B}_4$ that supports the desired negation, dual to the intuitionistic negation?
+This very same problem was investigated in~\cite{da_costa}, and the answer is \emph{da~Costa} algebras.
+Therefore, following the ideas introduced by rLTL and use \textit{da~Costa algebras} to define the negation (see Priest and Graham~\cite{da_costa} for details):

+In other words, ``true'' (1111) gets mapped to ``false'' (0000), while ``shades of false'' get mapped to ``true''.

+It should be mentioned that working with a five-valued semantics has its price.
+As in intuitionistic logic, $\overline{\overline{a}}$ may not be equal to $a$ as evidenced by taking $a=0111$.
+Although it is still true that $\overline{\overline{a}} \rightarrow a$.
+Interestingly, we can think of double negation as quantization in the sense that true is mapped to true and all the shades of false are mapped to $0000$ (false).
+Hence, double negation quantizes the five different truth values into two truth values (true and false) in a manner that is compatible with our interpretation of truth values. \begin{remark} Although there are alternative ways to define negation that preserves its duality, i.e., $\overline{\overline{a}} = a$, our notion of negation (as in original rLTL paper~\cite{TabuadaN16}) has been proven useful in many applications (see, e.g., Anevlavis et al.~\cite{DBLP:journals/tocl/AnevlavisPNT22}). \end{remark}